-In this Announcement are included the names of all regularly established prizes that are open to competition by students in Cornell University.
-Those prizes for which students of more than one college of the University may compete are described at length in the first section of the Announcement.
-Those prizes which are open to competition by the students of a single college, school, or department are described briefly in the second section.
+The following list includes the names of all regularly established prizes that are open to competition by students in Cornell University.
+Those prizes for which students of more than one college of the University may compete are described at length in the first group.
+Those prizes which are open to competition by the students of a single college, school, or department are described briefly.

-PRIZES OPEN TO STUDENTS OF MORE THAN ONE COLLEGE OR SCHOOL
+PRIZES OPEN TO STUDENTS